 The Perfect Desktop - Slackware 12

-Unlike some other Linux distributions Slackware users find themselves at the command line quite often.
-One Slacker who maintains an online Slackware Desktop Enhancement Guide wrote that the "pros and cons of Slackware could be summarized in one word: minimalism."
+Unlike some other Linux distributions, Slackware users find themselves at the command line quite often.
+One Slacker who maintained an online guide wrote the "pros and cons of Slackware could be summarized in one word: minimalism."
 He went on to discuss the duality of minimalism by noting that although "Minimalism certainly means stability" it also means that Slackware "can be exasperating for some people because the end-user must configure many features with manual editing rather than the more familiar point-and-click."

 You may be asking yourself if Slackware is the right distribution for you.
 When it comes to Linux you have a huge selection of distributions to choose from.
 Some like Zenwalk Linux and VectorLinux are based on Slackware but provide a more user friendly point-and-click environment for the new Linux user.
 HowtoForge has a series of "Perfect Desktop" tutorials including one for a nice distribution named PCLinuxOS.
 Read that tutorial here.
 There's also a website that tries to match people with a Linux distribution suitable for them at Linux Distribution Chooser.